CameronLonsdale/CameronLonsdale.github.io/_posts/2019-03-25-how-does-docker-work.markdown

     },
 {% endhighlight %}

-When runc [creates](https://github.com/opencontainers/runc/blob/master/create.go) a container it sets up the namespace, cgroup and even the init process inside the container.
-The process is paused, [waiting](http://man7.org/linux/man-pages/man2/waitpid.2.html) for a signal to start it running.
+When _runc_ [creates](https://github.com/opencontainers/runc/blob/master/create.go) a container it sets up the namespaces, cgroups and even the init process inside the container.
+At the end of creation, the process is paused [waiting](http://man7.org/linux/man-pages/man2/waitpid.2.html) for a signal to start running.

-## Start
+### Start

 {% highlight go %}
 var startCommand = cli.Command{